mordante/rpn/doc/index.rst

     As long as the input buffer isn't empty it removes the last character from the input buffer.
 When the input buffer is empty it discards on element from the stack.

+  ``Ctrl + z``
+    Undo the last operation.
+This only affects the input buffer and the stack.
+    Multiple actions can be undo until reaching the initial state of the application.

+  ``Ctrl + Z``
+    Redo the last undone operation.
+Multiple actions can be redone until

+    * reaching the final undo action,
+    * doing a regular operation.

 Known limitations
 =================